roadtocode4u/openbook/README.md

 **Use Of Project**

-This is Open Book Project I developed this project because my collage student can see all the notes and reading material in one place instead of searching for them in a WhatsApp group.
+This is Open Book Project I developed this project because my college student can see all the notes and reading material in one place instead of searching for them in a WhatsApp group.

 **Description**

-I developed this project using **MERN** Stack.
+I developed this project using the **MERN** Stack.

 In this project, we can add study material **Branch-wise** and **Subject-wise**.
 Anyone can access notes **anytime, anywhere**.
 Other students also view those study materials free of cost.
-Only **Admin** (teachers) who has admin access only they can add the study materials but everyone can view the study materials in one place.
+Only **Admin** (teachers) who have admin access only they can add the study materials but everyone can view the study materials in one place.

-**Real Life Use :**
+**Real Life Use:**

-I Share this project with my HOD and he was very impressed and he implemented this project in our collage and currently my collage is using this application.
+I Share this project with my HOD and he was very impressed he implemented this project in our college and currently my college is using this application.

-**Future scope :**
+**Future scope:**

-In a future I want make this application scalable so that we can implement this in other collages i don't want to restrict this application for only my collage.
+In the future I want to make this application scalable so that we can implement this in other colleges I don't want to restrict this application to only my college.

+[!JSON FILE](https://github.com/roadtocode4u/openbook/blob/main/client/src/utils/subjectMaps.json) When editing this JSON file, please add subjects organized by semester.